 For most of the world, Christmas was over two weeks ago… ah, but not for me.
 Spain is one of several countries that celebrate Epiphany (Jan 6th) in a big way.
 That’s when the Three Wise Men, the Magi or los Reyes Magos arrived in Bethlehem to pay their respects & give gifts to Jesus.
 Although I’ve spent tons of time in Spain over the past 17 years, I haven’t been here for Christmas since 1998.
 Seems like a special event happened almost every day!
 I’m thrilled we’re back to normal now, & maybe a timeline of events will help explain why the holidays this year wore me out.

 Let me preface this post with a couple items.
-First, Rafa & I decided to celebrate my all-time favorite holiday, Thanksgiving.
-So we added an extra week to the regular festivities mentioned below.
+First, Rafa & I decided to celebrate my all-time favorite holiday: Thanksgiving.
+So we started one week before the regular festivities mentioned below.
 Second, this list reflects my personal experience in Sevilla.
 The holiday season is generally the same all over Spain, but there are some specifics below that aren’t found in other cities.
 If I’ve forgotten something, feel free to comment below!

 early Dec until 06 Jan · For the past eight years, a huge exhibit of Playmobil figures takes place somewhere in Sevilla.
 Lately, La Caixa foots the bill, so the display is set up in their main branch by city hall.
 Each year the Playmobil Belén adopts a different Christmas theme… 2016 was Hollywood with scenes from Ben Hur, Prince of Egypt & A Christmas Carol.
 2,000 hours of work & 3,000 pieces were used.
 I know for a fact because Rafa does the scene design & sets each year!
 Buen trabajo, guapo!!